zetroll/BitNet/README.md

   -temp TEMPERATURE, --temperature TEMPERATURE
                         Temperature, a hyperparameter that controls the randomness of the generated text -cnv, --conversation  Whether to enable chat mode or not (for instruct models.)
+                        (When this option is turned on, the prompt specified by -p will be used as the system prompt.)
 </pre>

 ### Benchmark